Penny Stocks: What Are They and How Do You Make Money with Them?

-Penny stocks are called many names, such as microcaps, small caps, stocks under $5, and more.
-But the one thing they share is that they’re usually not listed on a major stock exchange and require a totally different approach than other stocks.
+Penny stocks are called by many names, such as microcaps, small caps, stocks under $5, and more.
+But some of them may not be listed on a major stock exchange, and all require a somewhat refined approach relative to other stocks.

 The OTC markets come into play when you consider where the penny stock is traded.
 The OTC Bulletin Board, an electronic trading service operated by the Financial Industry Regulatory Authority, requires all companies to meet the minimum standards of keeping up-to-date financial statements.
 Penny stocks listed on publications like the Pink Sheets may not have met these requirements, giving you less information to base your trading decisions on and carrying a greater risk.

 4 Tiers of Penny Stocks

 - Tier 1 Penny Stocks: These are the stocks listed on major stock exchanges like NASDAQ and the New York Stock Exchange.
 They’re usually priced below $5 per share, although they can be a bit higher.
 They’re held to higher standards than OTC penny stocks because they have to provide financial information to the exchange, which means they’re less open to manipulation.

 - Tier 2 Penny Stocks: These are traditional penny stocks that are typically between one cent and 99 cents.

 - Tier 3 Penny Stocks: These are sub-penny stocks, which trade below one penny per share.
 Ultimately, these companies aren’t strong enough to have the stock priced at one penny per share.
 You’ll never find these stocks on the New York Stock Exchange or NASDAQ.

 - Tier 4 Penny Stocks: These are triple zero stocks, which means they are priced between 0.0001 and 0.0009 cents per share.
 Oftentimes the “hot penny stock” alerts are on these stocks and primarily benefit those who bought the stocks first.